-Keep this notice about creditable coverage because you may need it later.
+Keep this notice about creditable coverage, because you may need it later.
 If you enroll in a Medicare plan that includes Part D drug coverage, you may need these notices to show that you have maintained creditable coverage.
-If you didn't get the creditable coverage notice, request a copy from your employer or retiree plan's benefits administrator or the employer or union.
+If you didn't get the creditable coverage notice, request a copy from the employer or retiree group's benefits administrator or the employer or union.

-Section 9.4 What if you're in Medicare-certified hospice?
+Section 9.6 What if you are in Medicare-certified Hospice?

 Hospice and our plan do not cover the same drug at the same time.
-If you are enrolled in Medicare hospice and require certain drugs (e.g., anti-nausea drugs, laxatives, pain medication or prescriber to provide notification before your prescription is filled.

-anti-anxiety drugs) that are not covered by your hospice because it is unrelated to your terminal illness and related conditions, our plan must receive notification from either the prescriber or your hospice provider that the drug is unrelated before our plan can cover the drug.
-To prevent delays in receiving these drugs that should be covered by our plan, ask your hospice provider or
+If you are enrolled in Medicare hospice and require certain drugs (e.g., anti-nausea drugs, laxatives, pain medication or anti-anxiety drugs) that are not covered by your hospice because it is unrelated to your terminal illness and related conditions, our plan must receive notification from either the prescriber or your hospice provider that the drug is unrelated before our plan can cover the drug.
+To prevent delays in receiving these drugs that should be covered by our plan, ask your hospice provider or prescriber to provide notification before your prescription is filled.